Sangarshanan/programming-languages/2-racket/part-1/README.md

 Racket has an amazingly simple syntax and Everything in the language is either

-- Some form of atom such as #t, #f, 34, "hi", null, etc. A particularly important form of atom is an identifier, which can either be a variable (e.g: x or something-like-this!) or a special form such as define, lambda, if, and so on.
+- Some form of atom such as #t, #f, 34, "hi", null, etc. A particularly important form of atom is an identifier, which can either be a variable (e.g: x or something-like-this!)
+- A special form such as define, lambda, if, and so on.
+Macros will let us define our own special forms
-- A sequence of things in parentheses (t1 t2 ... tn).
+- A sequence of things in parentheses (t1 t2 ... tn), if t1 is a special form then the semantics of sequence is special else its just a function call

 The first thing in a sequence affects what the rest of the sequence means.
 For example, (define ...) means we have a definition and the next thing can be a variable to be defined or a sequence for the sugared version